Batajnica: Characteristics

+Schools

 The elementary school "Boško Palkovljević Pinki" is located at 5 Pukovnika Milenka Pavlovića Street.
 It was built by knez Nikola Vulko from 1875 to 1880.
 The building distinguishes itself from the surrounding residential village houses and is a rarity, as the preserved, typical, purposely built building from the second half of the 19th century.
 With additional role in the continued development of education in the southeast part of Syrmia, it has been declared a cultural monument in January 2019.

+The elementary school "Svetislav Golubović Mitraljeta" was founded on 20 June 1969.
+The pupils moved into the new, present building at 94 Dalmatinske Zagore Street on 6 December 1969.
+It was fully reconstructed in 2023.

+Cemetery

+Batajnica cemetery, just east of downtown and next to the farmers market, was completely surrounded by the urban tissue by the 2020s.
+In March 2023 construction of the New Batajnica Cemetery was announced for the late 2023 or early 2024.
+It will be located outside of the urban section, further to the east, in the direction of the motorway.
+It will cover 11.26 ha and will be situated at an extension of the Braće Smiljanića Street.

+Milica Rakić, a three-year-old girl who was tragically killed during the NATO bombing of Yugoslavia, is buried here.

 Park Little Milica Rakić

 In 2005 Serbian Ministry of Defence arranged a previously unattended green area across the new Church of the Nativity of the Blessed Virgin Mary into the memorial-park "Little Milica Rakić".
 It was dedicated to the three-years old girl Milica Rakić (b.
 9 January 1996, Belgrade - d.
 17 April 1999, Batajnica), killed during the NATO bombing of Serbia.
 As the park was not declared a city park, it was not maintained properly so by 2017 in ended being in the very bad shape.
 In July 2017 it was fully renovated.
 For the most part, park was constructed as the children playground.
 There is also a memorial drinking fountain, dedicated to Milica, in the park.